 Translation projects come in all shapes and sizes.
-In this short blog we’re going to look at some of the issues and considerations when tackling larger translation projects and the best ways to approach them.
+In this short blog we’re going to look at some of the features of large translation projects and explain how we approach them.

-These are just some of the points to think about before you approach a large translation project.
-If you have any questions or would like to talk over your large translation project, feel free to reach out to the team at email@example.com.
+Starting a large translation project can be a big decision, but it’s a great way to make your content go global.
+If you have any questions or would like to talk over your large translation project, feel free to contact the team.